Classic Motorcycle Build

 Battery Tray Removal

-Removing the battery tray allowed better access to the rear mounting bolts.
+Removing the battery tray allows better access to the rear mounting bolts.
 The two oil tank mounting bolts were loosened to give a little more clearance.

 Commando battery box